Watercolor tattoos are a hot button issue in the world of ink.

 But, as more and more people used the term to describe her tattoos, it stuck.

-Other artists took notice of Wachob, and the reactions were mixed.
+Other tattoo artists took notice of Wachob, and the reactions were mixed.

-Some admired the watercolor pieces, others were confused by it.
+Some admired the watercolor tattoo pieces, others were confused by them.

 Her tattoos are instantly recognizable.